sagemath/trac_to_gh/Issue 7051.md

 ```
 The `\text{1`} should not be there.

 Solution: The `\text{1`}  appears because the element 1 in R has no `_latex_` method, so it gets converted to a string, when then gets typeset by enclosing it in `\text`.
 So test strings: if they consist only of digits, just return the string.
-If it contains anything else, enclose in `\textttt`, as mentioned above.
+If they contain anything else, enclose in `\texttt`, as mentioned above.

 A patch will follow soon.

 Issue created by migration from https://trac.sagemath.org/ticket/7051